 - Only Biamp AVB Devices supported in media bridge mode

-Larger topologies, TesiraLUX video streaming, third-party AVB devices, and mixed AV protocol networks require the use of Avnu-certified interoperable switches.
+In larger topologies, including systems with TesiraLUX video streaming, third-party AVB devices, and other mixed AV-protocol networks, we require the use of Avnu-certified interoperable switches.
 Please see the List of AVB-capable Ethernet switches for further information.

 System deployment examples with TC-5D

-- Connecting Dante Devices to an AVB-only Tesira System (TesiraFORTÉ AVB: TC-5D hosts Dante blocks)
+- Connecting Dante devices to an AVB-only Tesira System (TesiraFORTÉ AVB: TC-5D hosts Dante blocks)

 Connecting Dante devices to an AVB-only Tesira system